Longford, London: Effect of Heathrow's proposed third runway

 On 1 July 2015, the Airports Commission recommended that the Government approve Heathrow Airport having a third runway in the form of the Northwest Runway scheme put forward by Heathrow Airport Ltd. The plan on page 99 of the Airports Commission report confirms that the proposal requires the demolition of every building at Longford.
 The stages involved in bringing forward the proposed development are set out on the Heathrow Expansion website.

+In 2025, Transport Secretary Heidi Alexander has announced that the government had chosen to proceed with the Heathrow Airport expansion proposal.
+It was confirmed that construction of a third runway would involve diverting the M25 motorway through a tunnel and demolition of Longford in its entirety.

 Religion

 Of residents of the output area Hillingdon 31A (Cranford, Longford and West Harmondsworth) 938 people (or 51.2%) declared themselves to be Christian in 2011.
 Also in this area 11.9% of people were Muslim, 11% Sikh, 1.9% Buddhist, 13.3% of no recognised religion, 5.9% gave no religious status and 1% were of other religions.

 The ecclesiastical parish of the Church of England remains in Harmondsworth at St Mary's.